-The decrease in our consolidated selling, general and administrative expenses of \$1.0 million or 1% was due to decreased expenses in our television segment offset by increases in the radio segment.
-Our television segment expenses decreased \$1.7 million or 22%, primarily due to decreases in special events and bad debt expenses.
-Our radio segment expenses increased \$0.7 million or 1%, mainly due to increases in compensation and benefits, commissions and bonuses, AIRE network-affiliate station compensation, and facilities expenses offset by decreases in special events and legal expenses.
+The decrease in our consolidated selling, general and administrative expenses of \$10.5 million or 16% was due to decreased expenses in our radio segment offset by increases in the television segment.
+Our television segment expenses increased \$0.8 million or 14%, primarily due to increases in compensation and benefits, bonuses, commission, barter, and rating service expenses.
+Our radio segment expenses decreased \$11.3 million or 19%, primarily due to decreases from managing special events through thirds parties to mitigate related exposure, reductions in compensation and benefits from decreased headcounts and overall lower staffing costs, reduced marketing and promotions efforts, renegotiated commissions rates, and overall decreases in bonuses, AIRE network-affiliate station compensation, taxes and licenses, and facilities expenses which were offset by increases in rating services and professional fees.